본문 바로가기

 00000001.jpg

-As of April 2021, Korea’s gross domestic product (GDP) stood at $1.8 trillion, ranking 10th in the world.
-The trade volume in 2020 amounted to $980 billion, securing the 7th position globally.
-Beyond its economic prowess, Korea has evolved into the world’s foremost cultural powerhouse.
-In the 21st century, the dynamic force of the Korean Wave, encompassing K-pop, K-cinema, K-drama, K-food, K-beauty, and more, continues to permeate across borders.
+As of April 2021, Korea's gross domestic product (GDP) reached $1.8 trillion, ranking 10th in the world.
+In 2020, the nation's trade volume stood at $980 billion, securing the 7th spot globally.
+Beyond its economic strength, Korea has emerged as a global cultural powerhouse.
+In the 21st century, the dynamic force of the Korean Wave—encompassing K-pop, K-cinema, K-drama, K-food, K-beauty, and more—continues to transcend borders and captivate audiences worldwide.

-Yet, it’s crucial to acknowledge Korea’s historical struggles with war and poverty.
-The Korean War of 1950 left approximately 7.2 million refugees, with around 450,000 Korean soldiers and civilians losing their lives and 60,000 becoming war orphans.
-The aftermath left the country in ruins, leading to a significant number of orphans being adopted overseas.
-Regrettably, Korea earned the unfortunate title of the primary “orphan-exporting country,” with an estimated 200,000 Koreans adopted overseas since 1953, three-quarters of them by American families.
+However, it's important to remember Korea's past struggles with war and poverty.
+The Korean War of 1950 left approximately 7.2 million refugees, with around 450,000 soldiers and civilians losing their lives, and 60,000 children orphaned.
+The country, devastated by the war, saw many orphans adopted overseas, giving Korea the unfortunate title of the world's leading "orphan-exporting country."
+Since 1953, an estimated 200,000 Koreans have been adopted internationally, with three-quarters of them finding homes in the U.S.

-Here, I would like to introduce several noteworthy adopted Korean artists contributing to today’s K-Wave.
-Opera singer Andrew Gangestad, ballerina Jennifer Whalen, artist Sarah Sejin Chang, filmmaker Deann Borshay Liem, chef Danny Bowien, and violist Richard Yongjae O’Neill are among them.
-With the exception of O’Neill, I had opportunities to interview or meet them during my tenure as a reporter for The Korea Daily of New York, and while managing NYCultureBeat.com.
+Several prominent Korean adoptees are now making significant contributions to the cultural landscape and the ongoing Korean Wave.
+Among them are opera singer Andrew Gangestad, ballerina Jennifer Whalen, artist Sarah Sejin Chang, filmmaker Deann Borshay Liem, chef Danny Bowien, and violist Richard Yongjae O’Neill.
+With the exception of O’Neill, I had the opportunity to interview or meet these talented individuals during my time as a reporter for The Korea Daily in New York and while managing NYCultureBeat.com.

 # Bass Andrew Gangestad (Jeong Woo-geun)